deepika-verma-12/dsw-well-to-well-correlation/README.md

 pip install -r requirements.txt
 ```

-3. Run `notebooks/generate_dummy_data.ipynb` to initialize the data environment.
-4. Open and execute any structural pair notebook (e.g., `gs172_2_j5.ipynb`) to reproduce the results

-## Note for Execution
+3. The synthetic datasets are located in the data/ directory.

-The notebooks in this repository are preserved in their finalized, fully-executed state to showcase the exact mathematical outputs and figures presented in the study.
+4. All notebooks in notebooks/ are configured to access the datasets through the relative path ../data/.

-If you wish to replicate the workflow using the provided files:
-* **File Directory:** Ensure all synthetic `.xlsx` log files remain inside the `data/` folder, as the correlation notebooks are configured to pull inputs via the path `../data/`.

 ## Dependencies